garronej/vite-envs/README.md

 The next step is to set up a clean Dockerfile where there is both node and Ngnix available.
 Node for being able to run `npx embed-environnement-variables` and Ngnix for serving the app.
-It is also important to make sure `cra-envs` is not bootstraped by `npx` in the entrypoint.
+It is also important to make sure `cra-envs` is not bootstrapped by `npx` in the entrypoint.